3 Important Questions to Ask Before Launching a Business Blog

 CoSchedule communicates why they exist, what they offer and who they serve right from their home page – before visitors make a single click.

 If you cannot articulate the purpose of your business, stop everything and figure it out.
 Blogging will not solve your problems.
 It might be a welcome distraction, but in the end your problems will still be there and you may only make them worse.
-Work to gain internal alignment on your messaging and make sure it is clear on your website before moving on to your blog.
+Work to gain internal alignment on your messaging and make sure it is clear on your website before moving on to your business blog.

 How will your target audience consume and interact with your blog posts?
 Will they read from their desktop or a mobile device?
 If inspired, how and where will they share your articles?
 Before you hit publish, review your website, blog page and social channels to make sure you have taken care of every detail.
 Here are a few things to check for: